naninovel/docs/docs/en/guide/scenario-scripting.md

 ### Async Tasks

 In the loop example above, you may wonder: how are we supposed to stop the loop?
 Or what if we'd like to await a non-looped async scenario block to finish before proceeding?
 Async tasks to the rescue!
-Use the optional nameless parameter of the [@async] command to specify a name for the async task executed by the command, which you can use later with the [@stop] or [@await] commands to either stop (cancel) or await the task:
+Use the optional primary parameter of the [@async] command to specify a name for the async task executed by the command, which you can use later with the [@stop] or [@await] commands to either stop (cancel) or await the task:

 ```nani
 ; Start the 'Quake' async task.